bugoio/bugo-wp-export-cli/README.md

 1. Place plugin zip in `/wp-content/plugins/` folder
 2. Unzip the file
 1. Activate plugin in WordPress dashboard
+1. In a termainal navigate to your WordPress installation to begin using WP-CLI
+1. Type in your command.
+See **Command-line Usage** below.

 ## Command-line Usage